thunderbird/webext-docs/privacy.services.rst

 .. role:: code

-Use the <code>browser.privacy</code> API to control usage of the features in the browser that can affect a user's privacy.
+Use the :code:`browser.privacy` API to control usage of the features in the browser that can affect a user's privacy.

 .. rst-class:: api-main-section